Skip to content

 Quick Start

 Code generation is typically integrated in the build.
-A Gradle plugin has always been available, and recently a Maven plugin was made available by the community.
+This project provides a Gradle plugin, and a Maven plugin was made available by the community, built on the same core.

 To apply the plugin, update your project’s build.gradle file to include the following: